-Why we like it: This is a no pull harness that works by attaching the leash to the chest ring on the front, so that when puppy pulls, the leash moves to the side, obstructing your pup and guiding them round to face you/a different direction.
+Why we like it: This is a new-generation no pull harness that works by attaching the leash to the chest ring on the front, so that when puppy pulls, the leash moves to the side, obstructing your pup and guiding them round to face you/a different direction.
 It also has a loop on the back so you can use it like a normal harness or if you want to let your pup run whilst still being attached to a leash.
-This harness is padded for comfort and has reflective stitching to ensure your pet is visible on dark evenings.
+This latest generation harness has a unique lockable buckle on the neck, which means there is no need to pull the harness over their head.
+It is also padded for comfort and has reflective stitching to ensure your pet is visible on dark evenings.
 It also comes in a nice range of colours and sizes.

 Why we like it: An award winning harness, this IDC model from Julius K9 is an updated model of the power harness.
 It’s very sturdy and particularly good for very “outdoorsy” dogs.
 Designed so that your puppy’s pulling force is spread over their shoulders.
 The front strap sits at an angle, in line with the leash to offer you more control than normal harnesses whilst puppy is pulling.
 Larger models have a handle on the back to provide further control, and can be used to aid lifting your dog, eg onto your car.
 The front velcro strap is easily adjusted to your dogs exact size.
 Then all you have to do is slip it over your dogs head and attach the body buckle each time you go for a walk.
 It also comes in a huge range of sizes and colours to suit almost all dogs.
 Reflective patches come as standard for night time visibility.
 Optional extras include personalised patches, torch lights and even saddle bags.